localdevices/LiveORC/README.md

 GCP datum.
 This is essential to do correctly in order to ensure LiveORC understands how to map camera coordinates to real-world coordinates during the video processing.

+> [!NOTE]
-To provide a water level, click on the ➕ Add button in the Time series menu item.
-Select your newly made site and "Today" and "Now".
+> Under the "Assets" menu section, click on the ➕ Add button in the "Time series" menu item.
+Select your newly made
+> site and "Today" and "Now".
 Then supply the water level as 92.36.
-This is the water level in "Normaal Amsterdams Peil" (N.A.P.
+This is the water level in "Normaal Amsterdams
-) a.k.a.
+> Peil" (N.A.P.) a.k.a.
 Amsterdam Ordnance Datum, as measured by our partner the Waterboard of Limburg.
+Click on
+> "SAVE" to store the water level.

 INSERT IMAGE